-- " Staff member received this email about messages that could not be delivered - " Clicked on the 'Review' button.
-Was presented with a what looked like a standard SharePoint login page with their username already filled - They entered their password and clicked Log in - " Fortunately, Multi-factor authentication is employed and account access was blocked - The staff member was still asked to change their password
+- " Staff member received this email - " Clicked on the 'Review' button.
+Was presented with a what looked like a standard SharePoint login page with their username already filled. - They entered their password - " Fortunately, Multi-factor authentication is employed and account access was blocked - The staff member was still asked to change their password